Mung Beans Nutrition, Top Benefits, And How to Sprout

 Mung Beans definitely deserve their nickname.
 The magic beans contain many nutrients, are filling, and are considered useful in defending against many chronic and age-related diseases.
 They are jam-packed with vitamins and minerals including manganese, magnesium, phosphorus, potassium, iron, copper, zinc, Vitamins B1, B2, B3, B5, B6, and selenium.

 These beans have healthy antioxidants which neutralize potentially dangerous free radicals.
-They can reduce your risk of heart disease, diabetes, and certain cancers.
+They can reduce your risk of heart disease, and diabetes.
 They also help lower cholesterol.
 The soluble fiber and resistant starch promote digestive health.
 Another reason to eat these beans is that they actually will reduce hunger by lowering levels of gherlin (hunger hormone) and at the same time are low in calories, fat, cholesterol, sodium, and sugar.
 They are also high in folate (B9), iron, and protein, which make them extra beneficial to eat if you are pregnant (but not in raw form).
 Mung Beans are also kosher and vegan.

 Top 5 Mung Beans Benefits Explained